 1. Sponges in the microwave

 Germs can gather and multiply on the cleaning sponges you use daily in the kitchen.
 Zap wet sponges in the microwave for a couple of minutes and nuke the bacteria.
+A study published in the Journal of Environmental Health found that the microwave killed more than 99% of germs and bacterial spores, including E. coli.

 Read our tips for cleaning a microwave